 All was normal during boarding, and Captain Robert Purdy suggested I relax in a regular cabin seat while we were enroute.
 My experience on this flight was far from relaxing.
 We passed through the looking glass during climb-out.

 While Amtran 751 was climbing into the lower flight levels, the flight deck crew passed unsettling reports of a crash at the World Trade Center to the flight attendants.
 No one yet knew what airline was involved.
 When things like that happen, in the small world of aviation, a friend or acqaintance could be involved.
 Worse yet, it may be your own company involved and multiple people close to you have just died.
-Soon another crash was reported at the World Trade Center, and Captain Purdy advised that this crew (on Amtran 751) were probably not going to complete the rest of their scheduled trip to Washington that day.
+Soon, another crash was reported at the World Trade Center, and Captain Purdy advised that this crew (on Amtran 751) were probably not going to complete the rest of their scheduled trip to Washington that day.
 The flight attendants were clearly disturbed, and I also felt something was very wrong.
 We initially didn't believe the news.
-Either it was a very bad joke or something truly horrible in progress, and I set off to the cockpit to find out.
+Either it was a very bad joke or something truly horrible was in progress, and I set off to the cockpit to find out.

 For the last time in my career, I went to the cockpit door, knocked, and opened it from the cabin side.
 At that moment Captain Purdy, first officer Matt Perez, and flight engineer Hosie (this was a 727) spun their heads around in alarm.
 When they recognized me, they asked me to shut the door, sit down on a jumpseat, and don a headset.
 My help was expected so that the crew could concentrate on completing this flight.
 I could not believe what I heard on our air-to-ground radios.
 On COMM 1, Albuquerque Center was sternly advising all flights to pick airports and plan to land, because coordinated hijackings were taking place.
 ATC suggested all crews make sure their flight deck doors were LOCKED.
 New York and Washigton DC had suffered deadly crashes, other planes were missing.
 The military wanted the airspace cleared in preparation for SCATANA.
 On COMM 2, used to conduct business with our airline dispatcher, there was a sea of interference from other flights calling their own dispatchers.
 The squeals and heterodynes were so loud they reminded me of CB channel 19.
 We needed to land somewhere, probably Phoenix, and could not delay going back.
 But there was more uncertainty for us - we had an armed plainclothes law enforcement officer aboard, and were not convinced of his authenticity.
 Was he going to be a problem, or could he help us?

 Through the interference, we asked dispatch to call the armed passenger's office and verify that he was not an imposter.
-We wanted on his help in preventing a hijacking.
+We wanted his help in preventing a hijacking.
 He turned out to be legitimate, and I was asked to return to the cabin to enlist his assistance.
 Trying to be discrete, I re-affirmed to the flight attendants what was going on, and then told the law enforcement officer that the captain had requested a moment to talk on the interphone.
 Our plan was for the cop and I to occupy seats near the cockpit and defend against any attempts to take the plane during our 40 minute return to Phoenix.
 He had one weapon concealed on him, and had another concealed in a backpack stowed where I was sitting.
 The flight attendants would monitor the passengers, keep them calm, and give no details about the attacks on America.
 All I said to inquisitive passengers was, "this aircraft is okay; we must turn around due to airspace closures."
 One passenger, who had been listening to a walkman radio, did mention hearing of the terrorist attacks, but he was instructed to turn off his radio and be quiet until we were on the ground.
-It was one of those situations where you "do a deerhunter" and say, "it's gonna be al right" when you feel that things could go very badly.
+It was one of those situations where you "do a deerhunter" and say, "it's gonna be alright" when you feel that things could go very badly.

 It may seem odd, but I didn't feel outright fear at this time.
 My thoughts were about watching the passengers, and hoping that they all stayed seated and created no disturbances.
-I ran a few mental scenarios of going to the backpack, pulling the weapon, and taking down people in the aisle.
+I ran a few mental scenarios of going to the backpack, pulling the weapon, and firing on people in the aisle.
 Us or them.
 Breathe easy, aim, squeeze off a couple of rounds, breathe easy, squeeze off a couple more rounds.
 Nobody takes this plane.
 I don't like being here, but who's asking me?
 Everyone chill out and stay seated, and there won't be any violence.

 The WTC and Pentagon were familiar places to me.
-As a young man, I went to college in Washington DC. and had been up and down the footpaths around the pentagon and Crystal City.
-While flight instructing at White Plains, NY, I did lots of scenic flights up and down the Hudson.
+As a young man, I went to college in Washington DC, and had been up and down the footpaths around the Pentagon and Crystal City.
+While flight instructing at White Plains, NY, I did lots of scenic flights up and down the Hudson River.
 My passengers / students would look up an awe at those towers as we went by at a mere 800 feet.
 Sometimes I strolled around the World Trade Center complex on days off, enjoying the crowds and coffee shops around there.
-As a regional pilot at Business Express Airlines, I was in and out of those cities constantly.
+As a regional pilot at Mall Airways and Business Express Airlines, I was in and out of those cities constantly.
 Clear autumn days were perfect for flying visually between the Albany area and New York via the Hudson River - you could sometimes see the city from 100 miles, if you had enough altitude.
 It was distressing to think of these familiar places and people being subjected to destruction on such a large scale.
 It felt as though someone went on a intense killing spree in my neighborhood, misusing a wonderful airplane type that was designed around the idea of safe and efficient flying.
 For what?
 Fighting the inevitable social, political, and economic changes coming to the Middle East?
 There was the basis of a lot of my rage at what happened on September 11.

 The next days were punctuated by eerily quiet skies and a feelng that the next shoe was soon to drop.
 Wednesday and Thursday, the company instructed us all to be ready to fly, then cancelled the proposed PHX-MDW leg.
 We finally made it back to Chicago on Friday, in an extremely tense transportation system.
 There were long slow lines at security checkpoints, and everyone was wary of the next attack.
 In the following weeks and months, my airline flew nearly empty planes in domestic scheduled service, and planes nearly full of military personnel in charters to the Middle East and Asia.
 I watched bombers depart Diego Garcia to blast the hell out of Tora Bora, Afghanistan.
 No doubt my passengers on those charters wiped out a lot of Taliban and Al Qaeda, and I felt justice was being done.
 Harmful vermin were being exterminated.